lham/tonguetwister/docs/format-spec/chunks/BITD.md

 1. Convert the bitmap data into a stream.
 1. For each row in the image:
-    1. Read the number of bytes specified by the bytes-per-image-row `BDP` from the data stream.
+    1. Read the number of bytes specified by the bytes-per-image-row `BPR` from the data stream.
-        - If size of the stream is equal to `H` &times; `BDP`, then the data is not encoded.
+        - If size of the stream is equal to `H` &times; `BPR`, then the data is not encoded.
 Just read the bytes into a long stream.
         - Otherwise the data is encoded using the [PackBits algorithm](https://en.wikipedia.org/wiki/PackBits).
 Decode using the steps of the algorithm.
 Before returning the bytes they need to be reordered if the depth depth is